AndreasChristensen89/resto-booking-system/README.md

 To add:
 Check if user has first_name, otherwise ask them to fill in.
 This way we can cut first_name and last_name from booking and only use User info - ADDED

-On booking_list add comment as pop-out to card.
+On booking_list add comment as pop-out to card. - If declined it is there on the card

 Added extra script to base.html